barrel/shopify-vite/docs/guide/index.md

 %}
 ```

-During development, the `vite-tag` will load your assets from the Vite development server and inject the Vite client to enable Hot Module Replacement.
+During development, the `vite-tag` snippet will load your assets from the Vite development server and inject the Vite client to enable Hot Module Replacement.
 In build mode, the snippet will load your compiled and versioned assets, including any imported CSS, and use the `asset_url` filter to serve your assets
 from the Shopify content delivery network (CDN).